-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO Resource consents for infrastructure (new/renewals) will have conditions imposing higher standards than is currently the case.
+We assume that: Our level of uncertainty Risk Impact What we will do Resource consents for infrastructure (new/renewals) will have conditions imposing higher standards than is currently the case.
 Medium Compliance with new conditions makes the management/ operation of the infrastructure unaffordable.
-Only shorter duration consents are issued.
 High Continue to proactively work with consenting authorities and key stakeholders to ensure that our consent applications address their concerns.
-Monitor proposed legislative changes and work with central government, WLASS and other councils to help ensure the changes are sustainable, practical and cost effective.
+Monitor proposed legislative changes and work with central government,